Bavaria Yachtbau

 In April 2013, Constantin von Bülow, a senior vice president of Oaktree Capital Management, became the new CEO of Bavaria.

 In July 2014 Bavaria Yachtbau bought the French catamaran producer Nautitech Catamarans.
 With this purchase, Bavaria Yachtbau has increased its product portfolio to include the growing catamaran sector.

 On 7 January 2015 Lutz Henkel joined Bavaria Yachtbau as the new CEO.
 Lutz Henkel assumed his new responsibility on 1 February 2015 and replaced Constantin von Bülow, who became chairman of the board.

 Today Bavaria Yachtbau GmbH has about 600 employees in Giebelstadt.
 150 people work in the administration department.
 The yard in Giebelstadt is more than 656,000 square feet with approximately 230,000 square feet of production area.

 On 20 April 2018 Boote Magazine was reporting that Bavaria has filed for bankruptcy - According to information available to the magazine investors have withdrawn their capital support.

 On 16 September 2018, Capital Management-Partners GmbH (CMP) officially acquires Bavaria as a new financial investor.
 In April 2019, Dr. Tobias Brinkmann of Brinkmann & Partner, Hamburg, had appointed a new investor as insolvency administrator for Bavaria Yachtbau GmbH and Bavaria Catamarans Srl.
 (Rochefort, France).
 It was not until the last moment before the final closure of the shipyard that the purchase contract with CMP was signed on 17 September.

 The new management team of the new Bavaria Yachtbau GmbH includes Michael Müller (CEO) and since August 2021 Marc Diening as CEO.
-In July 2025, the current COO Norbert Leifeld will take over the management of the company.
-Norbert Leifeld has been with Bavaria Yachts since 2023 and knows the industry from many years of experience.
-Together with Thorsten Gatz (CFO), he will now manage the fortunes of the long-established company.
+In July 2025, the current COO is Norbert Leifeld and the CFO is Thorsten Gatz.